Directed by Regis Kimble

 - Psychic Block Defense: Angel tells Buffy that her parlor tricks won't work on him because, like mirrors, "The thoughts are there, but they create no reflection in you".

 - Race Against the Clock: "This time tomorrow, I'll kill you all".

 - Lunchtime?
 Well, that should have been the tip-off.

 - Red Herring: An unidentified person is planning a mass murder.
-The two obvious suspects are Jonathan, a lonely nerd and Ascended Extra who comes to school with a large gun but turns out to be Bait-and-Switch suicidal; and Freddy, a pessimistic school newspaper writer who disappears suspiciously (it turns out he was under the impression they were looking for him to beat him up).
-The real culprit is found in a Funny Moment (foreshadowed by an offhand joke Xander fired earlier): Xander walks in on a cafeteria worker pouring rat poison into the food, gets spotted, and then runs.
+The two obvious suspects are Jonathan, a lonely nerd and Ascended Extra who comes to school with a large gun but turns out to be Bait-and-Switch suicidal; and Freddy, a pessimistic school newspaper writer who hides suspiciously when Oz goes looking for him (it turns out he was making himself scarce because he thought Oz was going to beat him up for his recent bad review of Dingoes Ate My Baby).
+The real culprit is found in an absurd moment (foreshadowed by an offhand joke Xander fired earlier): Xander walks in on a cafeteria worker pouring rat poison into the food, gets spotted, and then runs.

 - Rescue Romance: Lampshaded by Buffy after she stops Jonathan from killing himself."He's starting to get that look, you know, like he's gonna ask me to prom."